 Colin added: “Through our Connect2Renewables Charter, and our development with care approach, we are proud to work with South Lanarkshire Council to ensure we maximise the social, economic and environmental benefit of the development to the local area – including local businesses.”

-Do you want to enjoy Renewables PR in Scotland by Holyrood Partnership
+Do you want to enjoy Renewables PR in Scotland by Holyrood PR

 Long-term client Banks Renewables has seen its media reputation grow substantially since it started working with our Scottish PR agency.

 You too could have your stories told to the world, making your business more profitable and a rewarding place to work.

 If you’re interested in finding out more, get in touch on 0131 561 2244, or by using the contact form below: